SimonJF/east-popl19-artifact/README.md

   * `custom-examples` is a folder shared between the host and container, useful if you wish to try your own examples
   * `prepare.sh` is a script to prepare the Docker image
+  * `cleanup.sh` is a script to remove the image and containers after evaluation
   * `run-chatserver.sh` launches the chat server example
   * `run-two-factor.sh` launches the 2FA example
   * `run-example.sh` is a interactive script to run individual examples